katrinsharp/scalajs-rpg/README.md

   c. releaseJs
 ```

-Now you can access /'path-to-folder'/scalajs-rpg/index.html
+Now you can open index.html from root directory in your web browser

 You will still have to run your server as noted in prevous note.
 I'll add server side packaging soon.